 Common fallacies about expats in Angola

-We are paying allowances and premium salaries, that should solve their problems
+- We are paying allowances and premium salaries!
+That should solve their problems

-They are our best, they will handle it
+- They are our best – they will handle it

 Expats should be chosen very carefully and usually are technically good, with abilities that add value to the company.
 But because of these abilities, companies expect them to be able to handle any situation without much outside help.

-We are an international company we give our expats support from the home office
+- We are an international company we give our expats support from the home office

-We hired the expat not his/her family
+- We hired the expat not his/her family

-Angola nowadays is almost the same as back home
+- Angola nowadays is almost the same as back home

 How can companies improve their expat management

-Maintain strong, clear and regular communication
+- Maintain strong, clear, and regular communication

 This communication should be both formal and informal.
 Companies should require expats to report back regularly.
 Reports on adaptation to the culture or daily life difficulties to achieve goals and even home visits to headquarters should be required.

-Having a career and repatriate plan
+- Having a career and repatriate plan

-Clear and stable rules
+- Clear and stable rules

-Keep the promises
+- Keep the promises

 Some companies tend to change the terms of expatriation after it begins.
-This will be seen as very unethical and it’s the easiest and the most obvious way of making an expat (or any employee) unhappy and looking for another workplace.
+This will be seen as very unethical, and it’s the easiest and the most obvious way of making an expat (or any employee) unhappy and looking for another workplace.

-Don’t be cheap
+- Don’t be cheap

 A good thing turned bad – a simple example of what not to do…

-The ticket isn’t booked at the best time, the price goes up 200 USD and the company now wants to schedule a flight through Dubai or Istanbul… making an 8 hours trip into 24 hours… This is a trip that no one wants to make and will become upset for having to do it.
+The ticket isn’t booked at the best time, the price goes up 200 USD, and the company now wants to schedule a flight through Dubai or Istanbul… making an 8 hours trip into 24 hours… This is a trip that no one wants to make, and they will become upset for having to do it.

-The salary is important but it’s only one of the many factors that will determine if an expat is motivated, focused, performing and continues to contribute to the company after the repatriation.
+The salary is important but it’s only one of the many factors determining if an expat is motivated, focused, performing, and continues to contribute to the company after the repatriation.